dopt/odopt/packages/@dopt/react/README.md

 ## Configuration

-To configure the Dopt provider you will need
+To configure the Dopt provider you will need:

 1. A Blocks API key (generated in Dopt)
-1. The flow identifiers and versions you want your end-users to experience
+1. The flow identifiers and version tags for the flows you want your end-users to experience
 1. A user ID (user being an end-user you've identified to Dopt)

 ## Usage